Ancient History courses for 2019

 Just a few miles from the World Heritage Site that was once Roman Aquae Sulis in Bath, Bristol is the ideal place to study ancient history.
-Our internationally renowned Department of Classics and Ancient History teaches many specialist areas of Greco-Roman history and civilisation, covering a broad chronological range - from the archaeology of Bronze Age Greece to the religions of the later Roman Empire.
+Our internationally renowned department teaches many specialist areas of Greco-Roman history and civilisation, covering a broad chronological range - from the archaeology of Bronze Age Greece to the religions of the later Roman Empire.

 You will also have plenty of opportunity to study other aspects of these ancient cultures and their reception by later writers, historians, politicians and popular culture.